This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 All you need to do is to remove the cover and handle using a screwdriver.
 Soak them in vinegar, give a quick scrub and your faucets are clean again!

-All you need to do is to dab a little baby oil to a cotton cloth and use it to wipe off your metal surfaces and faucets for a perfect shine.
+All you need to do is to dab a little amount of baby oil on a cotton cloth and use it to wipe off your metal surfaces and faucets for a perfect shine.

 Or you can do what we do, just fill this mixture in a sprayer and clean the tiles with a sponge.
 Vinegar removes most dirt without scrubbing and doesn’t leave a film.